Gibberlings3/iesdp/README.md

 - logo is a link to the main page
 - added quickjump menu to opcode lists
 - added quickjump button to all pages (hidden by default)
+- added forum link to the main menu

 # content changes
 - fixed chargen title